hima-97/ECG-Arrhythmia-Classification/README.md

 The extracted features for each heartbeat are then organized into a dictionary.
 This dictionary effectively represents a single heartbeat, with keys corresponding to different types of extracted features such as QRS morphology,
 RR intervals, wavelet features, and so on.

-These dictionaries, each representing an individual heartbeat, are then collectively stored in a list.
-This list encompasses all the heartbeats processed in a particular dataset.
-For efficient data management and ease of access, this list of heartbeat dictionaries is saved into a pickle file.

-In fact, two separate pickle files are created: one for the training dataset and another for the testing dataset.
-This separation ensures that the model is trained and evaluated on distinct sets of data, which is a fundamental practice in machine learning to assess the model's performance and generalizability.
+These heartbeat dictionaries are then compiled into a list, encompassing all heartbeats in a dataset.
+For effective data management, this list is serialized into pickle files, with separate files for training and testing datasets.
+This separation is key in machine learning, allowing for distinct training and evaluation datasets to ensure accurate model assessment and generalizability.

 A total of 141 features are extracted and categorized as follows: